 How X-Ray Microscopy Works & How We Save You Time & Money

-There’s a wide range of uses for X-ray microscopes, but not to worry, the Excedr lease program can source all instrument types and can accommodate any brand preferences you might have.
-Contact us today and see how leasing can discount your STXM’s price.
+3D X-ray imaging provides labs with the quantitative tools necessary for a wide range of research.
+Our lease program can source all instrument types and accommodate any brand preferences you might have.
+See how leasing an X-ray microscope can benefit you and your laboratory.

 All equipment brands/models are available